 Being in therapy is great.
 I spend an hour just talking about myself.
 It's kinda like being the guy on a date. ~ Caroline Rhea

-I'm sure many of you reading this must have spent many blissful hours yakking on the phone to your friends, while your parents stood by, hyperventilating!
-If not, it's time I tell you why this indulgence (annoying habit, if you ask parents!), is totally worth it...
+Many of you reading this must have definitely spent many blissful hours yakking on the phone to your friends, while your parents stood by, hyperventilating!
+If not, it's time to tell you why this indulgence (annoying habit, if you ask parents!), is totally worth it...

 Talk therapy, also known as Psychoanalytic therapy, was put forth by, who else, Sigmund Freud.
 Talking is an effective way to combat loneliness, share thoughts, comfort and be comforted.
 So then, why not make use of this pleasurable (when done in the right amount, of course!) activity for healing yourself?